SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 ```c++
 enableDualMode(bool fmp_enable);      // Moves the Slave to dedicated pins
 ```
 This enables the "Dual Mode" which moves the slave functionality to a second pair of pins, such that there is a SCL/SDA pair for the master and an SCL/SDA pair for the slave.
 Some parameters (such as Fast Mode+ support) can be enabled separately for the slave.
-This must be called before `Wire.begin()` This is only available on megaAVR 0-series, and AVR Dx and Ex-series.
+This must be called before `Wire.begin()` This is only available on megaAVR 0-series, and AVR Dx and Ex-series, not tinyAVR.
 The version of this document included with such parts will list the slave mode pinsets.

-This will generate an error if referenced on a tinyAVR, as the tinyAVR parts only support master + slave operation from the same pins.
+This will generate an error if referenced on a tinyAVR.

 ### Standard methods and features significant differences
 ```c++